rki-mf1/CoVpipe2/README.md

-# CoVpipeNext
+# CoVpipe2

-CoVpipeNext is a Nextflow pipeline for reference-based genome reconstruction of SARS-CoV-2 from NGS data.
+CoVpipe2 is a Nextflow pipeline for reference-based genome reconstruction of SARS-CoV-2 from NGS data.
 In principle it can be used also for other viruses.

 ## Quick installation